The West Wing season 6: Plot

 The sixth season opens with the Israeli and Palestinian delegations arriving at Camp David for peace talks.
 Despite problems at the summit, a deal is thrashed out by President Bartlet, but not before he fires Leo as chief of staff.
 Leo suffers a heart attack in the aftermath, leading to a re-shuffle of the White House staff.
 CJ Cregg becomes chief of staff but she finds it difficult to adapt, a fact not helped by the President's worsening multiple sclerosis and consequent interference from the First Lady in an effort to conserve his energy.
-Away from the White House, Josh convinces Texas Congressman Matt Santos to run for president, and after a shaky start, he finds himself in a three-way race for the Democratic nomination with Vice President Russell and former Vice President Hoynes.
-While the Republican primaries provide a clear winner in California Senator Arnold Vinick, a moderate, the Democratic ticket is not finalized until the Democratic National Convention, at which Santos is chosen as presidential nominee, with Leo McGarry as his running mate.
+Away from the White House, Josh convinces Texas Congressman Matt Santos to run for president, and after a shaky start, Santos finds himself in a three-way race for the Democratic nomination with Vice President Russell and former Vice President Hoynes.
+While the Republican primaries provide a clear winner in California Senator Arnold Vinick, a moderate, the Democratic ticket is not finalized until the Democratic National Convention, at which Santos is chosen as the presidential nominee, with Leo as his running mate.
 Meanwhile, someone at the White House has leaked national security information to reporter Greg Brock.